I suppose I must sound like I’ve ‘gone off the deep end’ or whatever. And maybe I have, to some extent, or according to some definitions, or metrics.

 /

-Not that it’s unusual for a diner to inquire about the preparation of an item such as eggs, but that this young man’s pattern of speech had that oddly formal quality that is characteristic of a non-native speaker who is visiting a country and is making himself vulnerable, or anyway noticeable, by placing himself in situations where he must converse with a local.
+Not that it’s unusual for a patron to inquire about the preparation of an item such as eggs, but that this young man’s pattern of speech had that oddly formal quality that is characteristic of a non-native speaker who is visiting a country and is making himself vulnerable, or anyway noticeable, by placing himself in situations where he must converse with a local.
 And so will often elicit, in that person with whom he is conversing, a beneficence or kindness that the person finds easy to produce, for the sake of encouragement.

 /